-The Sumatran rhinoceros (Dicerorhinus sumatrensis) is one of the most endangered animals on earth with fewer than 200 individuals distributed throughout fragmented rainforests of South East Asia.
+The Sumatran rhinoceros (Dicerorhinus sumatrensis) is one of the most endangered animals on earth with approximately 100 individuals distributed throughout fragmented rainforests of South East Asia.
 The goal of the Sumatran rhino program is to keep the rhinos safe in the wild while establishing a successful international captive breeding program.
 In 1984, a captive breeding program was formally established for this species, but efforts to propagate these rhinos in captivity initially failed.
 In 1997, CREW scientists initiated research using endocrinology and ultrasonography to learn about the reproductive physiology of the species.
 As a result, scientific breakthroughs led to the first Sumatran rhino calf bred and born in captivity in 112 years at the Cincinnati Zoo on September 13, 2001.

 Since the birth of that first calf, two additional calves have been produced in Cincinnati.
 Then in 2007, the Cincinnati Zoo’s first-born Sumatran rhino calf, Andalas, was relocated to the Sumatran Rhino Sanctuary (SRS) on the island of Sumatra, and in June 2012, Andalas’s mate, Ratu, gave birth to a healthy male calf.
 This series of successful births clearly demonstrates how productive a captive breeding program can be when it incorporates good science, veterinary care, animal husbandry and international cooperation.
 The Cincinnati Zoo and its Indonesian partner, the Sumatran Rhino Sanctuary, are the only two places in the world that have succeeded in breeding the Sumatran rhino in the last century.
 In addition to its leadership role in the Sumatran rhino captive breeding program, CREW scientists partner with other conservation organizations (Rhino Global Partnerships) to protect Sumatran rhinos in the wild by helping to support Rhino Protection Units (RPUs).
 These RPUs are trained to protect the rhinos from poachers, the greatest threat to the species.
 Furthermore, financial support and CREW staff expertise are provided to facilitate the captive breeding program on Sumatra.
 CREW’s Signature Sumatran Rhino Project with its international collaboration is conservation work at its finest.